-A cultural and trading barrier across Europe for centuries, the Alps remain so for transport.
+A cultural and trading barrier across Europe for centuries, the Alps remains so for transport.
 Implications have been marked in Switzerland as traffic has largely been in transit, rather than for Swiss producers or consumers.
 A motorway construction programme and the opening of the Gotthard road tunnel in 1980 greatly encouraged freight by road.
 General concern was joined by the shock of the multiple fatalities in the Gotthard and Mont Blanc road tunnel accidents.

 To control adverse environmental effects, the Swiss constitution incorporated Protection of the Alps in 1994.
-Previously during 1992, Die Neuen Eisenbahn-Alpentransversalen (NEAT) or the New Rail Link through the Alps (NRLA) programme was approved for building two base tunnels.
-These were to be relatively level alignments at lower levels than previous tunnels through the massif on the BLS Lötschberg and SBB Gotthard routes.
+Previously during 1992, Die Neuen Eisenbahn-Alpentransversalen (NEAT) or the New Rail Link through the Alps (NRLA) programme was approved for building two base tunnels, the 57km-long Gotthard Base Tunnel and 34.6km-long Lotschberg Base Tunnel.

 Gotthard Base Tunnel infrastructure

-To speed the project, intermediate shafts were sunk to allow for simultaneous tunnelling on several faces, these points (Erstfeld, Amsteg, Sedrun, Bodio and Faido) to become integrated in the finished structure for servicing and emergency access.
+To facilitate the project, intermediate shafts were sunk to allow for simultaneous tunnelling on several faces, these points (Erstfeld, Amsteg, Sedrun, Bodio and Faido) to become integrated in the finished structure for servicing and emergency access.

-The tunnels are mainly created by tunnel boring machines, with some use of drilling and blasting.
+The tunnels were mainly created by tunnel boring machines, with some use of drilling and blasting.
 The final section, 7.7km from Erstfeld, began in August 2007 and the breakthrough of the tube at Amsteg was carried out in June 2009.

 The final breakthrough in the east tube of the Gotthard Base Tunnel took place in October 2010.
 It took nearly 14 years and 2,500 workers to connect the two ends of the tunnel.
 This final breakthrough in the west tube was completed in March 2011.

 With freight most constrained by the present line and many trains needing double-heading for both the north and south ramps, an implication is a reduced need for motive power per train.
-Increased train lengths and weights will be possible through the near-level base tunnel, although in absolute terms the rising traffic demand will not diminish the need for freight locomotives.
+Increased train lengths and weights are possible through the near-level base tunnel, although in absolute terms the rising traffic demand will not diminish the need for freight locomotives.

 Planning allows for advances in freight vehicles to allow for speeds up to 160km/h (100mph) through the tunnel.
-Longer trains and more of them allow for doubling the present freight capacity on the Gotthard route, much of which will be intermodal services, with Alp Transit setting the amount at around 40 million tonnes annually.
+Longer trains and more of them allow for doubling the present freight capacity on the Gotthard route, much of which are intermodal services, with Alp Transit setting the amount at around 40 million tonnes annually.

 Signalling and communications